project-chip/connectedhomeip/README.md

 # License

-CHIP is released under the [Apache 2.0 license](./LICENSE) Please read more details therein
+Project CHIP is released under the [Apache 2.0 license](./LICENSE).